Barnwell: The NFL's 50 most intriguing people, and why each matters

 14. Khalil Mack, DE, Raiders

 Teams don't normally wait this long to sign true franchise players, as we're seeing from the other stars in this draft class.
 Mike Evans signed an extension over the summer, while Odell Beckham Jr. just signed an extension.
-Aaron Donald is close to signing his deals.
+Aaron Donald is close to signing his deal.
 It's a little bit of a surprise that Mack isn't yet signed, but it's far more disconcerting that the Raiders don't even appear to be close to a deal with their star pass-rusher.

 Do the Raiders really think Mack isn't worth Donald-level money?
 Would they realistically trade their star pass-rusher with no obvious replacement for Mack left on the roster?
 It's difficult to fathom, in part because 27-year-old superstar edge rushers don't often come available.
 Whichever team acquires Mack would be immediately paying him a huge contract, which would reduce his trade value to a point in which it's difficult to imagine the Raiders getting a return they could sell to their fans as viable.